etrandafir93/model-based-testing-practice/README.md

-# Model-based Testing with Testcontainers and Jqwick
+# Model-Based Testing with Testcontainers and Jqwik

 In this demo, we'll explore the Model-based testing technique to perform regression testing on a simple REST API.